-You can pay for it yourself using UCC’s very flexible payment options, see if your employer offers an education assistance programme or seek scholarships and loans.
-Jamaican students can also visit the Student’s Loan Bureau (SLB) in Jamaica for financial assistance.
+You can pay for it yourself using UCC’s very flexible payment options, see if your employer offers an education assistance programme, or seek scholarships and loans.
+Jamaican students can also visit the Student’s Loan Bureau (SLB) for financial assistance as UCC is SLB-approved.
 Other grants are also available through your respective Governments.
 Financial aid deadlines are often much earlier than registration deadlines.

 There are several factors to consider:

-- The type of degree you are seeking (for example, associate or bachelor or master’s) and the number of credits required for that degree;
+- The type of degree you are seeking (for example, associate or bachelor) and the number of credits required for that degree

-- The number of credits you’ve already earned that will count toward your degree;
+- The number of credits you have already earned that will count toward your degree;

-- The number of classes you’re able to take each semester (depending on your schedule and what you can afford).
+- The number of classes you’re able take each semester.

 - Students attending graduation receive their certificates at the ceremony.